javadbayat/Threading/README.md

 ![threading port closed](https://user-images.githubusercontent.com/31417320/161370903-fcbd1be5-352d-4625-90f0-a08741b6f887.png)

 Moreover, the `omegathread.htc` component automatically appends to the `<body>` element an `<object>` element which is related to the Threading Port.
 This element doesn't display any additional content in your HTA and must not be removed from the document tree.

+## Making the threads debugable
+Whenever you simply create a thread (e.g. by calling `myThread.start()`), active debugging for that thread is disabled by default.
+For example, using the JScript `debugger` statement in the thread code will cause nothing to happen.
+Additionally, you are generally unable to use any debugger program to attach to the thread and set breakpoints in it.
+Attemting to do so with Microsoft Visual Stutio, for example, will cause the debugger to keep showing the following message:

+> Waiting to break when the next script code runs...

+To prevent this situation, when calling the `start` method to create a thread, you must mark the thread as debugable by setting the third parameter of the `start` method to `true`.
+Please note that this method has also a second parameter which we are not going to cover in this document; so you can just simply set it to `false`.
+The following code snippet starts the `fileMoverThread` from the previous examples with active debugging enabled.

+    tmid = fileMoverThread.start({
+        source: document.all.fileSource.value,
+        dest: document.all.txtDest.value
+    }, false, true);

+Now you can debug your thread using any desired script debugger app.
+Please note that each of the threads created by the *Omegathread.htc* component actually runs in the context of a special process named **`wscript.exe`**.
+So all you need to do is open the list of processes in your debugger app, find the `wscript.exe` process, and attach to it.
+Alternatively, if you are using JScript for your thread code, you can place a `debugger` statement anywhere in the thread code, so that when the thread execution reaches this statement, the debugger app automatically launches and attaches to the thread.